-Evidence should make clear why only one school is appropriate.
+In exceptional cases relating to a disability, where more than one school in the county can meet the child's specific needs, a clear and compelling case can be made for the "nearest" school with the relevant facilities, environment or location.
+You must clearly explain why attendance at the "nearest" school with these facilities is essential.
 Applications under Rule 2 can only be considered when supported by a recent letter from a professional involved with the child or family, for example a doctor, psychologist or police officer.
 The supporting evidence needs to demonstrate why only one named school can meet the social/medical needs of the child.

-Applications for children previously "looked after" but not meeting the specific criteria outlined Rule 1, may be made under this rule.
+Applications for children previously "looked after" but not meeting the specific criteria outlined in Rule 1, may be made under this rule.